mochji/synapsea/README.md

 ## Version Numbering

-Synapsea follows the semantic versioning (Symver) convention for version numbering.
+Synapsea follows the semantic versioning convention for version numbering.

 - **Major Version (X):** Increments for changes that are or may be backward-incompatible or major feature additions.
 - **Minor Version (Y):** Increments for features and enhancements that are backward compatible.